sam-sepiol1/1.-Becode/5. Task Manager SQL/README.md

 # Task Manager CLI Application

-This is a command-line interface (CLI) application for managing tasks, built with Node.js.
+This is a command-line interface application for managing tasks, built with Node.js.
 The application allows users to view, add, delete, and update tasks in a MySQL database.
 It provides various options to handle tasks with different statuses like "Done", "Pending", and "To do".

 ## Features